IleaHeft/DUF1220_simulation/README.md

   b.
 Run the code to align the FASTQ files to the reference genome: ```bsub < code/simulation_baseline/bowtie2_replicates.sh```

 4. Generate the read depth data
   a.
-Ensure the reference BED file being used is the desired file
+Ensure the reference BED file being used is the desired file by checking the reference_bed variable in _code/simulation_baseline/make_bed_replicates.sh_.
   b.
 Run the code: ```bsub < code/simulation_baseline/make_bed_replicates.sh```

 5. Analyze the results